How do I get enough calcium when dairy free?

 Men > 70 years | 1300mg | 4 serves |

-It is easy to get the calcium we need when we have dairy in our diets as dairy food is rich in calcium, easily absorbable, and so an easy eat in amounts that contain ample calcium.
+It is easy to get the calcium we need when we have dairy in our diets as dairy food is rich in calcium, easily absorbable, and so easy to eat in amounts that contain ample calcium.

-For example, a serve of dairy (250 - 300mg calcium) = 1 cup of milk (250mls) or 40g cheese or a little tub of yoghurt (200ml or grams).
+For example, one serve of dairy (250 - 300mg calcium) = 1 cup of milk (250mls) or 40g cheese or a little tub of yoghurt (200ml or grams).

 Other non dairy foods that contain calcium